xcsp3team/PyCSP3-models/crafted/Trucking/README.md

 The goal is to minimise the overall cost.

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2008 Minizinc challenge.
-The MZN model was proposed by Jakob Puchinger.
-No Licence was explicitly mentioned (MIT Licence assumed).
+The original MZN model was proposed by Jakob Puchinger - no licence was explicitly mentioned (MIT Licence assumed).

 ## Data Example
   01.json